 Understanding Big Data became a priority in today’s business.
-Big Data offers many opportunities in developing strategies, improving decision-making processes, or supporting business growth that cannot be overlooked.
+Big Data offers many opportunities to develop strategies, improve decision-making processes, or support business growth that cannot be overlooked.
 Middle East countries recognized its possibilities as one of the first in the world.
 Therefore, they have such big achievements in the field.
 Read more to find out what stands behind the success of Big Data in the Middle East.

 A successful approach to Big Data

 Digital transformation has led to the surprising growth of data and has transformed how it is collected, stored, and analyzed.
 Big Data describes a vast amount of data, both structured and unstructured, generated and constantly collected that is difficult to process with traditional software and databases.
 Big Data offers many opportunities to various sectors in development strategies, enhances decision-making, improves service delivery, and supports businesses’ growth.
 It has become a valuable resource, and with the use of its progressive analysis and mining, many countries are working to build a competitive advantage.

 The Middle East countries were the ones that early adopted Big Data analytics.
 Its value is being used in various areas in the whole region.
 Big Data is central to the development of infrastructure, relevant knowledge economy, and market orientations.

 While Big Data is still a growing field, its value, impact, and utilization for social science research in the Middle East remain an understudied area.
 Big Data has enormous potential that can be leveraged to enhance the development and sustainability of various sectors significantly and contribute to narrowing the knowledge gaps in social science research within shorter time frames.
 Big corporations widely use Big Data to deliver market-oriented services and combine their hold on regional and global markets.
 Data collected from the Middle East region can help address social, political, environmental, and demographical issues currently being faced by the residents.

 Big Data in the Middle East – challenges and opportunities